emaada/forest-fire-risk-monitor/README.md

 ## Known Limitations

-- **Previous day values:** The FWI system is stateful — FFMC, DMC, and DC should carry over from the previous day.
+- **Previous day values:** The FWI system is stateful: FFMC, DMC, and DC should carry over from the previous day.
 Currently the module uses fixed starting defaults (FFMC=85, DMC=6, DC=15) on every run.
 The database team should store and pass previous day values for accurate multi-day operation.
 - **Max temperature:** Uses daily maximum temperature, not current/live.
 This is correct per the FWI specification which is designed for noon standard time readings.
 - **Canadian constants:** The FWI formula constants were derived from Canadian boreal forest conditions.
 Directionally accurate for other regions but may slightly over/underestimate for non-boreal vegetation.
 - **NDVI source:** Must be provided by the caller from physical sensors.
 If unavailable, a fixed estimate (e.g. `0.4`) can be used temporarily.